Original Lots

 Seal of the Lords Proprietors from The Great Seal of the State of North Carolina published by the North Carolina Historical Commission.

-One of Granville’s agents was Francis Corbin.
-In 1754, Corbin granted 663 acres on the north side of the Eno River to William Churton with instructions for Churton to create an administrative seat for the recently established Orange County.
+One of Granville’s agents was Francis Corbin. (d.
+1767) In 1754, Corbin granted 663 acres on the north side of the Eno River to William Churton (d.
+1767) with instructions for Churton to create an administrative seat for the recently established Orange County.
 A surveyor, Churton was involved in many projects throughout Carolina, including supplying topographical information about the Granville District to Joshua Fry and Peter Jefferson (father of Thomas Jefferson).
 This information was used in their 1751 and 1755 maps.

 (L.) A section of the Fry-Jefferson map showing the Eno River, Trading Path, and Occaneechi village in the area that would become Hillsborough